fyrox-book/fyrox-book.github.io/src/fyrox/scripting/script.md

 - `dt` - amount of time passed since last frame.
 The value of the variable is implementation-defined, usually it is something like 1/60 (0.016) of a second.
-- `plugin` - a reference to parent plugin, it allows you to access some "global" game data that does not belong to any object.
-For example, the plugin could store key mapping used for player controls, you can access it using `plugin` field.
+- `elapsed_time` - amount of time that passed since start of your game (in seconds).
-You just need to cast the reference to a particular type using `context.plugin.cast::<MyPlugin>().unwrap()` call.
+- `plugins` - a mutable reference to all registered plugins, it allows you to access some "global" game data that does not belong to any object.
+For example, a plugin could store key mapping used for player controls, you can access it using `plugins` field and find desired plugin.
+In case of a single plugin, you just need to cast the reference to a particular type using `context.plugins[0].cast::<MyPlugin>().unwrap()` call.
 - `handle` - a handle of the node to which the script is assigned to (parent node).
 You can borrow the node using `context.scene.graph[handle]` call.
 Typecasting can be used to obtain a reference to a particular node type.
 - `scene` - a reference to parent scene of the script, it provides you full access to scene content, allowing you to